marissamarym/commitm/README.md

 - Generates commit messages using the `llm` CLI based on staged changes
 - Allows modifying messages to be more general, specific, longer, shorter etc
-- Commits generated messages or custom messages
+- Commits generated messages (with the prefix 🤖) or custom messages

 ## Getting Started